 Alice said, “A gang leader?
 Called Diesel Dirge?
 Raids, well, used to raid Baracus?”

 Jutt looked at her suspiciously, “Yeah that sounds about right.”

 “And is not nice?
-And is telling her friends to having to kill me!”
-Alice stood, leaving Finch suddenly lonely, “And then is cut-hurting Alice and her militia!”
+And is telling her friends they have to kill me!”
+Alice stood, leaving Finch suddenly lonely, “And then is fighting Alice and her militia!”

 Finch was shocked, “Alice and her militia?
 What?”

 Alice crossed her arms.
 She told the group all about her battle.

 “The Plainkind are fearsome enemies.
 I didn’t know about the muscle shifting, but it explains a lot,” Jutt said.